groman00/romanwebnet-gatsby/src/pages/recipes/instant-pot-lentil-chili.md

 When done cooking, allow instant pot to natural release for 2 minutes then quick release pressure.
 Stir and Enjoy!

+Suggestions:

-Try on top of rice, corn bread or flour tortillas.
+- Try on top of rice, corn bread or flour tortillas
+- Top with plain lowfat greek yogurt
+- Garnish with chives
+- Spice it up with your favorite hot sauce